-One Sample, Two Western Immunoassay: More Data per Sample
+One Sample, Two Western Immunoassays: More Data per Sample

 ReThink, ReUse, RePlex!

-- Normalize your data with total protein detection in the same capillary.
+- Normalize with total protein detection in the same capillary

 Reproducible Results Between Probing Cycles